My Coaching Plan:

 Yes, remote work offers plenty of flexibility and freedom, which is helpful when it comes to evening the scales between our professional and personal lives.
 However, remote work also blurs a lot of boundaries and makes it difficult to disconnect from “work mode.”

 Need proof?
-Below, we’ve rounded up a bunch of different remote work-life balance statistics in the following categories:
+Below, we’ve rounded up different remote work-life balance statistics in the following categories:

-• Statistics about the upsides of remote work and work-life balance
+• the upsides of remote work and work-life balance

-• Statistics about the downsides of remote work and work-life balance
+• the downsides of remote work and work-life balance

-Read on for work life balance stats that tell the story of why work-life balance matters, and how the remote work lifestyle impacts workers’ abilities to even the scales between their professional lives and their personal lives.
+Read on to find out why a healthy work-life balance matters, and how the remote work lifestyle impacts workers’ family life, time management, and personal health.

 Table of contents